montaigneio/montaigne/README.md

  - [x] support for people, places, tags types
  - [ ] support for reference types `&Name`( or maybe &Name or maybe `Some Name`)
  - [ ] define dynamic columns
+ - [ ] define dynamic pages
  - [ ] define cli commands
  - [ ] `parse` should only parse, `eval` should eval code blocks
  - [ ] move from collection/entity to entity/children.
 Collections are basically just entities with few more predefined props
- - [ ] multiline support for template properties.
+ - [x] multiline support for template properties.
 Only one works now

 ## Dev